jakubtadeusz/jakub_tadeusz_cpc2021-1/README.md

 # jakub_tadeusz_cpc2021-1
 Repository with homework projects created for KN Kredek CPC 2021-1 course

-Each of the projects uses different technologies learned during the course.
+Each of the projects use different technologies learned during the course.

 ## Lab1 - Windows Forms
 [link](Lab1-forms)